José Martí International Airport: Development in the 2000s

 In 2002 Air Freight Logistics Enterprise (ELCA S.A.) opened José Martí's first freight terminal known as the Aerovaradero Freight Terminal.
 The terminal has a 600 t capacity, 2000 m3 of space in two refrigeration and freezing chambers, with humidity and gas controls.

 In 2007, three young recruits who deserted from the Cuban Army tried to hijack a commercial passenger aircraft aiming to defect to the United States.
 At Terminal 1, the would-be hijackers killed one of the hostages, a lieutenant colonel.
 Terminal 2 was remodeled and expanded in 2010.

 Special charter service to the United States were allowed from the 1990s, but were required to be operated by travel companies licensed by the U.S. government, largely from Florida.
 In March 2015, Sun Country Airlines started operating regularly scheduled charter flights from New York during the Cuban Thaw.
 Delta resumed its flights to New Orleans in March 2015, after not flying the route for over 50 years.
 Regularly scheduled commercial service to and from the United States began again in the fall of 2016, with such airlines as American, Delta, JetBlue and, after January 2017, Alaska, flying to Havana.
 However, several airlines had dropped, if not cut back, flights to Cuba by late 2017 due in part to President Trump's decision to reimpose stricter travel regulations, therefore partially ending the Cuban Thaw.
 Several other reasons that the airlines ended the flights were because of weaker-than-expected demand and a paucity of tourist infrastructure.

 In February 2016, a VIP room at the airport was used as the location for the historic meeting of Pope Francis and Patriarch Kirill.

 In March 2020, Cuba announced that it was closing its borders because of the COVID-19 pandemic.
 Only humanitarian flights were then permitted.
-On November 10, 2020, it was announced that the airport would re-open to commercial flights on November 15.
+On 10 November 2020, it was announced that the airport would re-open to commercial flights on 15 November.
 Some airlines started operations again, but not all those which had flown previously.
 In January 2021, the Cuban authorities placed restrictions on the number of flights from a number of countries, and halted flights from a few.
 Separately, Canadian airlines stopped flying to Caribbean destinations, including Cuba.

 Terminals

 There are currently three passenger terminals in general use at the airport.
-Terminal 1 is used primarily for domestic flights.
-Terminal 2 opened in 1988, primarily for charter flights to the United States.
-Ten years later on April 27, 1998, the International Terminal 3 opened, offering many modern facilities and jetways that the former international Terminal 1 did not provide.
-For transfer between terminals, bus services are offered.